 Facial recognition will let you know if it’s someone you care about at the door, making it even easier to ignore another annoying solicitor.
 And night vision has come a long way from the days of grainy footage of green blobs.
 More elaborate features, such as smart locks and tilting cameras, come at a price and may not be worth the extra money.
 Dedicated smart locks are more dependable than a lock/doorbell combo.
 And tilting cameras seem like a great idea, but a well-placed fixed-angle camera with a 160-degree-wide field of view can see everything that’s important.

-Best motion-detecting doorbell camera with pre-roll: Ring Video Doorbell 3 Plus.
+Best motion-detecting with pre-roll: Ring Video Doorbell 3 Plus

 For great all-around doorbell cameras, Amazon’s Ring doorbell camera has become an industry leader.
 The Ring Video Doorbell 3 Plus has all the features you’ll need (1080p HD video, a two-way speaker, etc.) accessible through an easy-to-use app.
 The “Plus” in the product name refers to the four seconds of black-and-white video added to the beginning of any motion-triggered recording, which comes in handy for getting the whole story.
 Programmable motion detection gives you fast alerts if someone, or something, is approaching.
 Plus, Alexa integration makes voice controls intuitive and you can use any Amazon Echo device around the house to talk with the person at the front door.